bpmn-io/dmn-js-examples/dmn-compatibility/README.md

 # DMN Compatibility Example

+__Starting with `dmn-js@8` the library opens and produces DMN 1.3 files, only.__

-An example of using [dmn-js](https://github.com/bpmn-io/dmn-js) and [dmn-migrate](https://github.com/bpmn-io/dmn-migrate) to display DMN 1.1, 1.2 and 1.3 diagrams.
-This example uses dmn-js@8 which can only open DMN 1.3 diagrams.
-Therefore, DMN 1.1 and 1.2 diagrams have to be migrated to DMN 1.3 before they can be opened.
+This example shows how [dmn-js](https://github.com/bpmn-io/dmn-js) and [dmn-migrate](https://github.com/bpmn-io/dmn-migrate) can be combined to consume older DMN files (DMN 1.1, DMN 1.2), too.
+To achieve this, these files are migrated to valid DMN 1.3 diagrams before they get opened in the DMN toolkit.

 ```javascript
 const dmnModeler = new DmnModeler({